SciML/AutoOffload.jl/README.md

 to an accelerator makes sense, and then utilize this so that all other libraries auto-GPU/TPU/distribute/etc. when appropriate.

+## Installation

+AutoOffload.jl does not depend on the accelerator libraries.
+Thus in order to allow usage of an accelerator, you must have already installed it.
+For example, for GPU offloading, we require that you have done `]add CuArrays`.

 ## Design Goal

 The goal is to have an `autotune()` function which runs some benchmarks to